 We’re that peasant now.
 Except instead of tractors replacing farm hands over 200 years, it’s AI replacing knowledge workers over ten.
 And unlike the peasant, we have spreadsheets, so we can watch it happen in real time.

-Let that sink in.
-We’re not in a recession.
-GDP is positive.
-Inflation is cooling.
-Corporate profits are at record highs.
-And companies are firing workers at pandemic-era rates.
+We weren’t in a recession.
+GDP was positive.
+Inflation was cooling.
+Corporate profits were at record highs.
+And companies were firing workers at financial-crisis rates.

 Why?
 Because they’re not cutting costs.
 They’re substituting labor.
 Every company announcing layoffs is simultaneously announcing billions in AI investment.
-Microsoft cuts 15,000 workers and invests $80 billion in AI infrastructure.
-Meta fires 4,200 people and redirects the savings to training Llama.
-Amazon eliminates 14,000 corporate jobs—the single largest corporate layoff of 2025—while doubling down on AWS AI services.
+Microsoft cut 15,000 workers and invested $80 billion in AI infrastructure.
+Meta fired 4,200 people and redirected the savings to training Llama.
+Amazon eliminated 14,000 corporate jobs in 2025—then announced another 16,000 in early 2026.

 The euphemism is “restructuring.”
-The reality is replacement.
+The fact is replacement.

 The Challenger Report: Reading Between the Lines

 Challenger, Gray & Christmas tracks layoff announcements like a coroner tracks causes of death.
-Here’s what they found:
+Here’s the full-year 2025 picture:

 | Metric | Figure | Translation |